How To Choose the Best Medicare Supplement Plan

 Part A covers inpatient hospital, skilled nursing facility and some home health care services.

-After 60 days, you pay a coinsurance amount of $352 per day for the 61st through the 90th day.
+After 60 days, you pay a coinsurance amount per day for the 61st through the 90th day.

 Part B covers physician services, outpatient hospital services, certain home health services, durable medical equipment, and certain other medical and health services not covered by Medicare Part A.